Pinterest Hidden Image

 a dough ball of barmbrack in a bowl before proofing.Pin

-Step 5: Place the dough ball into a lightly oiled bowl and cover.
+Step 5: Place the dough ball into a large bowl that's been lightly oiled and cover with cling film.
 Place in a warm part of your kitchen to proof for 1-2 hours until the dough has puffed up and doubled in size.

 barmbrack after the first proof, it has doubled in size.Pin

 Step 6: Punch the air out of the dough, and mold it into a round ball (it does not need to be perfect).
-Then place it into the prepared cake pan.
+Then place it into the prepared cake pan or lined loaf tin.

 barmbrack in a springform pan before going into the oven.Pin

 Step 7: Cover the pan and let it proof in a warm place for another hour until it puffs up.
-Brush with vegan egg wash and bake for 55-60 minutes until the surface is golden brown.
+Brush with vegan egg wash and bake in a preheated oven for 55-60 minutes until the surface is golden brown.

 a freshly baked barmbrack loaf straight from the oven.Pin